montoyamoraga/tiny-trainable-instruments/docs/en/8-contributing.md

 ### Jupyter

 Jupyter is a free, open-source browser application that allows users to easily read and write code in a clean, accessible environment.
 Code is segmented into cells, which users can execute individually by clicking into and selecting the triangle "play" button at the top.
 Subsequent code executes based on operations done in previous cells.
 Basically, Jupyter notebooks allow programmers to create clean, step-by-step interactive walkthroughs through their code.
-More information: https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/index.html.
+More information: [https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/index.html](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/index.html).

 ### Markdown

 Markdown is a lightweight markup language with simple, intuitive syntax.
 Aside from a few key differences, it is largely the same as plaintext.
 The documentation of this project is written using Markdown, including this document!
-More info: https://guides.github.com/features/mastering-markdown/.
+More info: [https://guides.github.com/features/mastering-markdown/](https://guides.github.com/features/mastering-markdown/).

 ## GitHub instructions

-### To contribute to this repository:
+### To contribute to this repository

-1. Create a free GitHub account
+* Create a free GitHub account
-2. Fork the repository
+* Fork the repository
-3. Clone your new repository to your computer
+* Clone your new repository to your computer

 ```bash
 git clone https://github.com/your_username/tiny-trainable-instruments.git
 ```

 Optionally, you can also clone the submodules of this repository, with the command

 ```bash
 git submodule update --init --recursive
 ```

-4. Change directory (cd) into the project folder
+* Change directory (cd) into the project folder

 ```bash
 cd tiny-trainable-instruments
 ```

-5. Make some changes
+* Make some changes

-6. Stage and make a commit to your repository on your computer
+* Stage and make a commit to your repository on your computer

 ```bash
 git add .